juankuntz/ParEM/torch/README.md

 This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) to the generator network example (Section 4.2).
-There are two notebooks: one where we apply the network to the MNIST dataset and another where we apply it to the CelebA dataset.
+There are two notebooks: one where we train the network on the MNIST dataset and another where we train it on the CelebA dataset.
 In either case, we use [PyTorch](https://github.com/pytorch/pytorch) and the notebook can be run on Colab or locally on your machine.

 ## Run on Colab